attaswift/BTree/README.md

     operations, iterating over all elements via these interfaces requires linear time.
 Using the generator is faster than indexing, so you should prefer using it whenever possible.
-    There are methods to start a generator from the middle of the tree: from any position, any index, or any key.
+    There are methods to start a generator from the middle of the tree: from any offset, any index, or any key.

 -   Note that [`forEach`][BTree.forEach] has a specialized recursive implementation, which makes it the fastest way to iterate over B-trees.
 There is even a variant that allows you